 Colin Meloy is the singer and songwriter for the Portland, OR band The Decemberists.
-He is also the author of two novels for children, Wildwood and Under Wildwood.
-He lives in Portland with his wife and son.
+He is also the author of the Wildwood novels for children.
+He lives in Portland with his wife and family.

 Brett Miller has been a student of the Art of Living for most of his life, with varying degrees of success.
 Being the parent of two unique young men -- one autistic, one not -- has provided him the best lessons of all.
 He has written on and off about autism since 2005, and all sorts of other things for even longer.
 He has been called many things by many people; “instigator” is his favorite.
 You can find him all around the web as gbrettmiller.

 Robert Moran was diagnosed with Asperger's Syndrome when he was 15.
 He loves science fiction and fantasy and is working on a novel.
 He graduated from California State University, Fullerton with a degree in broadcast journalism in 2012.
 He currently works as a Desk Assistant at ABC News' LA bureau.